semyers/bidding-auction-local-testing-app/README.md

 * `DSP-A` and `DSP-B` - On-device buyers
 * `DSP-X` and `DSP-Y` - B&A buyers

-The demo runs the following set of auctions:
+The demo runs the following type of auctions:
 * On-device single-seller auction with `SSP-OD`, `DSP-A`, and `DSP-B`
 * B&A single-seller auction with `SSP-BA`, `DSP-X`, and `DSP-Y`
 * B&A single-seller mixed-mode auction with `SSP-MIX`, `DSP-X`, `DSP-Y`, `DSP-A`, and `DSP-B`